LiuZhangshi/Image-Segmentation-using-Mask-RCNN/README.md

 Written by Waleed Abdulla
 '''

 I used Matterport's COCO model and the Balloon example as my base model.
-Then built my new model to detect car plate by tranfer learning.
+Then retrained my new model to detect car plate by tranfer learning.
 Here are the main procedures I did:

 1. Prepare my own dataset